tassogw/java-learning-documentation/javadocm.md

     Clearing things up, the code above compares differents values for the `chosenOption` variable, this means, every `case` has a possible value for it which runs its specific code (for example, if chosenOption equals 2, the code inside `case 2` will run).
 The `default` is useful for when none of the cases are found for that variable (for example, if chosenOption equals 3, the default case will run).
 Finally, for the `break;` functions, if the dev wants to run **only** the specific code, it needs to end with "break;" so the sequence is interrupted, otherwise, it will run every other case after.

 - Repetition Structures
+    It's essencial having access to multiple parts of the code in different execution moments under certain conditions, which is why **repetition structures** are so important.
+For example, if the dev wants the user to insert a _certain type of input_ , like a password, a **loop** will be created and will only end when the desired condition becomes true.

+    - while:
+        In a simple way, a scope inside a _while statement_ will keep running **until** a condition is false:

+        ```java
+        int i = 0;

+        while (i < 5){
+            System.out.println("i is " + i);
+            i++;
+        }
+        ```
+        The variable `i` starts with a value of 0 and, by running the scope in question, it's printed and has its value incremented.
+But, since its value is still less than 5, the condition remains **true** and the loop continues.
+When `i` reaches a 4 value, it'll be printed and incremented once more, but now, the loop ends since i is no longer less than 5.

+    - do-while:
+        Very similar to a _while statement_, the only difference being its scope running **at least once** before checking the condition:

+        ```java
+        int i = 6;

+        do {
+            System.out.println("i is " + i);
+            i++;
+        } while (i < 5);
+        ```
+        Note that `i` is greater than 5, which already makes the condition **false**.
+But, since it's inside a _do-while statement_, the code will run and only after that our condition will be checked.
+This is useful for when the user needs to input certain data before checking its value, which can't happen only using a _while statement_, since the condition would never be true in those cases.

+    - for:
+        If a loop is going to run a **certain number of times**, independent of any other outer condition, a _for statement_ will certainly be useful:

+        ```java
+        for(int i = 0; i < 10; i++){
+            System.out.println(i);
+        }
+        ```
+        3 essencial arguments can be noticed inside a _for statement_, time to explain each one.
+First, we have a **inicial condition**, usually for instancing a **iterable** variable.
+After that, a **stopping condition**, similar to a _while_, when something needs to be **false** to end the loop.
+And finally, a **instruction** that will happen everytime the scope ends, in our case, the iterable variable will be incremented.
+To sum everything up, this basically means that the scope will run until **i is greater or equals 10**, starting at 0 and incrementing.

+- Structure break
+    break and continue ...

+- Inside a code
     ...